SKindij/React-UI-Styling-Playbook/Material-UI/NEXTjs-MUI-System/Card-Template.md

 import Card from '@mui/material/Card';
 // an optional wrapper for the Card header import CardHeader from '@mui/material/CardHeader';
+import IconButton from '@mui/material/IconButton';
 import Avatar from '@mui/material/Avatar';
-import IconButton, { IconButtonProps } from '@mui/material/IconButton';
+import ThumbUpTwoToneIcon from '@mui/icons-material/ThumbUpTwoTone';
 // container for displaying background images and gradient layers import CardMedia from '@mui/material/CardMedia';
 // the wrapper for the Card content